scale-docs/docs/Equity/trading.md

 ## Partial Liquidations

-With EQUITY, you always have control over your positions.
+With Equity, you always have control over your positions.
 If the token's price crosses a certain point, your position will be automatically closed, ensuring you never lose more than you're willing to.

 ## Pricing & Fees

-EQUITY offers competitive pricing with no price impacts for trades.
+Equity offers competitive pricing with no price impacts for trades.
 Thus, you can execute large trades exactly at the mark price.
 Our fee structure is straightforward and transparent - just 0.1% of the position size to open/close a position.

 ### Execution Fee